Firefox Password Recovery

 Firefox Password Recovery Features:

-- Logins and Passwords are recovered instantly if Master Password is not set (or is known).
+- Logins and Passwords are recovered instantly if Primary (Master) Password is not set (or known).

 - Firefox user profile can be located automatically or selected manually.

-- Several attacks can be configured and queued for Master Password recovery:
+- Several Primary (Master) Password search attacks can be configured and queued:

 - advanced mixed attacks for precise search range setup:

-- multi-position modifications to cover modern password policies;
+- multi-position moves to cover modern password policies;

-- simple modifications: add part(s) copy, add reversed copy, etc.
+- simple modifications: add part(s) copy, replace chars, etc.

 - brute-force attacks based on a charset and length selected: